 To address these challenges, researchers at the University of California, Davis and Iff Technologies have developed a hybrid quantum-classical computational workflow that enhances protein-protein binding site identification by quantum-assisted pruning of molecular structures prior to classical docking.
 Pruned protein structures are then subjected to classical docking methods, such as ZDOCK, followed by detailed contact and clash analysis to validate binding interfaces.
-This end-to-end, device-agnostic workflow enables researchers to model molecular interactions that classical tools alone cannot handle effectively.
+This end-to-end, quantum device-agnostic workflow enables researchers to model molecular interactions that classical tools alone cannot handle effectively.

 Patent Pending